oak-security/cosmwasm-security-dojo/challenges/04-nft/README.md

 :exclamation: The usage of [`cw-multi-test`](https://github.com/CosmWasm/cw-multi-test) is **mandatory** for the PoC, please take the approach of the provided integration tests as a suggestion.

 :exclamation: Remember that insider threats and centralization concerns are out of the scope of the CTF.

-## Any questions?

-If you are unsure about the contract's logic or expected behavior, drop your question on the [official Telegram channel](https://t.me/+8ilY7qeG4stlYzJi) and one of our team members will reply to you as soon as possible.

-Please remember that only questions about the functionality from the point of view of a standard user will be answered.
-Potential solutions, vulnerabilities, threat analysis or any other "attacker-minded" questions should never be discussed publicly in the channel and will not be answered.